Evidence for spin liquid behavior in the frustrated three-dimensional $S = 1/2$ Heisenberg garnet NaCa$_{2}$Cu$_{2}$(VO$_{4}$)$_{3}$

 An alternative approach to realize a 3D QSL involves frustration arising from multiple competing exchange within seemingly simpler lattices.
-A few recent candidates, such as Ca$_{10}$Cr$_{7}$O$_{28}$ \cite{Balz2016,Balz2017} and PbCuTe$_{2}$O$_{6}$ \cite{Koteswararao2014,Khuntia2016}, illustrate how these competing interactions can stabilize unconventional magnetic states.
+A few recent candidates, such as Ca$_{10}$Cr$_{7}$O$_{28}$ \cite{Balz2016,Balz2017} and PbCuTe$_{2}$O$_{6}$ \cite{Koteswararao2014,Khuntia2016,Hong2023}, illustrate how these competing interactions can stabilize unconventional magnetic states.
 Also very promising is the garnet family X$_{3}$Y$_{2}$(ZO$_{4}$)$_{3}$ where atoms at the $Y$-site form a body-centered cubic (bcc) lattice \cite{Bayer1965,Geller1967}.
-In Ca$_{3}$Cu$_{2}$GeV$_{2}$O$_{12}$, the Cu$^{2+}$ spins$-1/2$ (naturally prone to quantum fluctuations) realize the bcc lattice, preventing long-range magnetic ordering down to $T = \SI{0.35}{\kelvin}$ \cite{Lussier2019}.
+In Ca$_{3}$Cu$_{2}$GeV$_{2}$O$_{12}$, the Cu$^{2+}$ spins $S =1/2$, naturally prone to quantum fluctuations, realize the bcc lattice, preventing long-range magnetic ordering down to $T = \SI{0.35}{\kelvin}$ \cite{Lussier2019}.
 However, it has a low magnetic energy scale ($\tCW = -\SI{0.93}{\kelvin}$), and the role of paramagnetic impurities in determining its ground state remains unclear.

-Interestingly, several members of this magnetic garnet family were investigated long before the concept of QSLs emerged \cite{Kazei1976,Kazei1980,Kazei1982,Shender1982,Kazei1983}.
-One notable example is the copper-based material \NCCVO, where Cu$^{2+}$ ions occupy a bcc lattice at room temperature.
-Below $T \approx \SI{250}{\kelvin}$, the crystallographic structure undergoes a small structural transition to a tetragonal phase ($c/a = 0.985$), likely driven by cooperative Jahn-Teller effects \cite{Kazei1982}.
+Interestingly, several members of this magnetic garnet family were investigated long before the concept of QSLs had emerged \cite{Kazei1976,Kazei1980,Kazei1982,Shender1982,Kazei1983}.
+One notable example is the copper-based material \NCCVO, where Cu$^{2+}$ ions occupy a bcc lattice at room temperature and Na$^+$/Ca$^{2+}$ shared the same 24$c$ site, providing a natural source of chemical disorder.
+Below $T \approx \SI{250}{\kelvin}$, the crystallographic structure undergoes a small structural transition to a tetragonal phase ($c/a = 0.985$ at $\SI{4.2}{\kelvin}$), likely driven by cooperative Jahn-Teller effects \cite{Kazei1982}.
 Early macroscopic studies revealed magnetic correlations from $T = \SI{25}{\kelvin}$, but no long-range magnetic order was observed down to at least $T = \SI{0.2}{\kelvin}$ \cite{Kazei1983}.

 This is particularly intriguing in light of recent numerical studies of the $J_1 - J_2 - J_3$ bcc Heisenberg model \cite{Ghosh2019,Sonnenschein2020}.
 No classical spin liquid phase is stabilized and it is only in the quantum $S=1/2$ limit that a small region of the ground-state phase diagram is found to be paramagnetic.
 The close proximity of \NCCVO\ to a perfect bcc lattice and the absence of magnetic order in this system thus warrant further investigations.